akapoor13/budget/README.md

 valid JSON object.

 The script reads the input CSV as-is without requiring specific column names.
 All columns of each row are sent to the Chat API for classification.
-The column whose name contains `desc` (case-insensitive) is treated as the transaction description and will be cleaned using the company name returned by the model.
+No attempt is made to identify a description column or modify your data.
 The output CSV preserves all original columns and appends `Category` and `Subcategory`.